doc-ai/react-native-tensorio-tflite/README.md

 ##### imageTypeFile

-Indicates tha the image data will contain the fully qualified path to an image on the filesystem.
+Indicates that the image data will contain the fully qualified path to an image on the filesystem.

+##### imageTypeAsset

+Indicates that the image data will contain the name of an image asset on iOS and the relative path to an image asset on Android.

 #### Image Orientations